Microblading Phoenix, AZ - Permanent Makeup & Cosmetic Eyebrow Tattooing

 Permanent cosmetic makeup is cosmetic tattooing.
 The specialized techniques used for permanent cosmetics are often referred to as “micropigmentation”, “micropigment implantation” or “dermagraphics”.
 The cosmetic implantation technique deposits colored pigment into the upper reticular layer of the dermis.

-Permanent cosmetics procedures are performed using various devices, including the traditional tattoo coil machines, the pen or rotary machine (includes the digital rotary machines) and the non-machine or hand device.
-The process includes a consultation, the application of pigment, and at least one or more follow up visits for evaluating the healed design work and color of the pigment.
+Microblading and permanent cosmetics procedures are performed using various devices, including the traditional tattoo coil machines, the pen or rotary machine (includes the digital rotary machines) and the non-machine or hand device.
+The process includes a consultation, the application of pigment, and at least one or more follow up visits at our Phoenix studio for evaluating the healed design work and color of the pigment.

-Women who meet minimum age requirements and have the ability to heal properly from minor wounds can benefit from the liberating benefits of permanent cosmetics.
+Women who meet minimum age requirements and have the ability to heal properly from minor wounds can benefit from the liberating benefits of permanent cosmetics and/or microblading.
 Interest in this service spans the young to the more mature; those who desire a soft, natural enhancement to their appearance.
 It is especially valuable to people who can’t wear traditional cosmetics due to allergies and skin sensitivities; active people who want to look their best for sports activities such as swimming, hiking, biking, tennis, aerobics; and those who don’t want to worry about “sweating off” or reapplying cosmetics.
-Permanent Cosmetics also benefits the vision challenged who have difficulty applying their cosmetics; and others with dexterity related conditions such as arthritis, Parkinson’s disease, multiple sclerosis, stroke survivors, and busy people who don’t have time to spend applying and refreshing makeup throughout the day and evening.
+Permanent Cosmetics and microblading treatments also can benefit the vision challenged who have difficulty applying their cosmetics; and others with dexterity related conditions such as arthritis, Parkinson’s disease, multiple sclerosis, stroke survivors, and busy people who don’t have time to spend applying and refreshing makeup throughout the day and evening.

-Permanent Cosmetic procedures can be very subtle or dramatic depending on what you are looking for.
+Permanent Cosmetic and microblading procedures can be very subtle or dramatic depending on what you are looking for.
 Options include:

 - Eyebrows (Microblading / Eyebrow Tattooing)